This selection of websites and books has been useful in my research.

 Pieper, Liam, 2016, The Toy Maker, (Penguin, Melbourne).
 There are three things a book needs to be great: exceptional writing, a gripping story and characters that evoke an emotional response.
 This has them all and is one of the best books I’ve read.
 The writing is clear, concise and has that magical element that carries you through the story.
 And what a story.
 It moves from the present to the Auschwitz death camp.
 There are plenty of edge-of-your-seat moments in the death camp scenes that inform our understanding of the toy maker.
 An emotional response is guaranteed.

 Serraillier, Ian, 1956, The Silver Sword (Penguin, London).
 The TV series with the same name began my interest in the Nazi period.
 The novel was first published in 1956 and made into a BBC television series in 1957 and again in 1971.
 It is the story of the Balicki family who escape from Warsaw in 1940.
-The Nazis arrest Josef, a headmaster, for turning a photo of Hitler around to face the wall.
+The Nazis arrest the father, Josef, a school principal, for turning a photo of Hitler around to face the wall.
 They take him to a prison camp.
 Left behind are his wife, Margrit, and their three children, Ruth nearly 13, Edek 11, and Bronia, three.
 The family had promised each other if they were separated they would meet in Switzerland.
 The novel is the story of their trials and tribulations fulfilling that promise.

 Zusak, Markus, 2012, The Book Thief (Picador, Sydney).
 Another Young Adult fable that tells a multi-layered story with an appeal beyond its target audience.
 The narrator is Death who tells the story of Liesel Meminger whose father has been imprisoned by the Nazis because he is a Communist.
 Liesel is fostered with the kind and loving Hans and his difficult wife Rosa.
 When 24-year-old Jewish boxer Max Vandenburg turns up the action gets going.
 This novel, resplendent with metaphors, is essentially one of hope.